LisaHackett97/MS1-Dog-Daycare/README.md

 - Contact number was wrapping on screens under 329px.
 Corrected this by removing font size rule from footer element.
 - There was a gap showing at right side of footer on some screens.
 Changed footer container to container-fluid.

+-Review of image attributes:
+    Updated the alt attributes to be more descriptive

 ## Performance Testing